MJsica27/Information-Management-2/README.md

 uploading my project/activities ive done on this subject

-you can see all my project on other branches.
+you can see all my projects on the branch tab

 it is separated in branches.